kpentchev/slikad/README.md

 SlikAD
 ======

-SlikAD is a project to provide an easy to use API to query Windows Active Directory.
+SlikAD is a project to provide an easy to use API to query Windows Active Directory from Java.